5.4 Trustworthy data archives

 In 2020, the TRUST principles for digital repositories were created (Lin et al. 2020) as a set of high level principles to facilitate stakeholders discussion and provide guidance for repositories on the concept of trustworthiness.

-The TRUST principles for digial repositories:
+The TRUST principles for digital repositories:

 • to be transparent about specific repository services and data holdings that are verifiable by publicly accessible evidence.